damidirad/eod-predictor/README.md

 - This project uses the XGBoost library for training the machine learning model.
 - The SHAP library is used for model interpretation and feature importance analysis.
 - This project was made possible by the great people at Mambu.
-Our sincerest thank you for the time, office space, and most of all the free lunches. 😊
+Our sincerest thank you for the time, office space, and most of all, the free lunches. 😊

 ## Authors